Economy of the Federated States of Micronesia

-Industries
+Sectors

 The fishing industry is highly important.
 Foreign commercial fishing fleets pay over $20 million annually for the right to operate in FSM territorial waters.
 These licensing fees account for nearly 30% of domestic budgetary revenue.
 Additionally, exports of marine products, mainly reexports of fish to Japan, account for nearly 85% of export revenue.

 The tourist industry is present but has been hampered by a lack of infrastructure.
 Visitor attractions include scuba diving in each state, World War II battle sites, and the ancient ruined city of Nan Madol on Pohnpei.
 Some 15,000 tourists visit the islands each year.
 The Asian Development Bank has identified tourism as one of FSM's highest potential growth industries.

 Farming is mainly subsistence, and its importance is declining.
 The principal crops are coconuts, bananas, betel nuts, cassava, and sweet potatoes.
 Less than 10% of the formal labor force and less than 7% of export revenue come from the agriculture sector.
 Manufacturing activity is modest, consisting mainly of the export of betel nut in Yap and production of buttons from trochus shells.